In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

 Overview: Where does The Catalyst fit a need?

-The Catalyst may be the best pack for carrying 40+ pounds for the long haul.
+The Catalyst may be the best pack for carrying 40+ pounds for a long haul.

 There’s other, more durable packs for carrying heavy loads, but none can do so at under 3 pounds while maintaining such a reasonable level of comfort.